aorinevo/nyc-node-demo-reappsjs/README.md

 ## Basic Usage
 * In reapps-properties.json, update the paths object so that the object properties point to the cloned repos and binaries for java and maven.
 Property shellRc should point to a file that sets your shells PATH.
 The file depends on your shell (i.e. `/etc/bashrc`, `~/.zshrc`, or `~/.bash_profile`).
 If the file does not exist, create it.
-* Users just starting out with reapps should run `node reapps --action=initBox`, after which commands can be executed from anywhere on the command line without prefixing the command with node.
-For example, you'll be able to run the `node reapps --action=initBox` from anywhere on the command line with `reapps --action=initBox`.
+* Users just starting out with reapps should run `reapps --action=initBox`.
 Make sure you get admin access admin access through Macy's Self Service app (command + spacebar and enter Macy's Self Service) before running `initBox` action.
 * run `mvn clean install -Dmaven.test.skip=true` in both NavApp/BloomiesNavApp and ShopNServe/BCOM roots.
 * run `mvn jetty:run -o` in both NavApp/BloomiesNavApp/BloomiesNavAppWeb and ShopNServe/BCOM/BloomiesShopNServe